Approximate Vertex Enumeration: Algorithms for 2- and 3-polytopes

 \section{Algorithms for 2- and 3-polytopes}

 In this section we prove correctness of the approximate double description method for polytopes in dimensions $2$ and $3$.
-To this end we introduce another algorithm, called the {\em graph algorithm}, which is shown to be related to the approximate double description method in the following sense: If the graph algorithm solves the approximate vertex enumeration problem correctly then so does the approximate double description method.
-So we will prove correctness of the graph algorithm and obtain correctness of the approximate double description problem as a corollary.
-The numerical results in the next section show that the graph algorithm is not only of theoretical but also of practical importance.
+To this end we introduce another algorithm, called the {\em shortcut algorithm}, which is shown to be related to the approximate double description method in the following sense: If the shortcut algorithm solves the approximate vertex enumeration problem correctly then so does the approximate double description method.
+So we will prove correctness of the shortcut algorithm and obtain correctness of the approximate double description problem as a corollary.
+The numerical results in the next section show that the shortcut algorithm is not only of theoretical but also of practical importance.

-The graph algorithm is based on a construction of a planar graph.
+The shortcut algorithm is based on a construction of a planar graph.
 This construction starts with the complete graph $K_{d+1}$ and maintains planarity.
 Since $K_{d+1}$ is not planar for $d \geq 4$, this method is restricted to dimension $d \leq 3$.

 Let us recall some basic concepts from graph theory, where we follow the book by Diestel \cite{Diestel05}.
 A {\em graph} is a pair $G=(V,E)$, where $E$ (the set of edges) is a subset of $2$-element subsets of $V$ (the set of vertices).
 For $e = \{u,v\} \in E$ we write $e=uv$.
 The graph $G'=(V',E')$ is a {\em subgraph} of $G=(V,E)$ if $V' \subseteq V$ and $E' \subseteq E$.
 A {\em walk} in a graph $G$ is a non-empty alternating sequence $v_0,e_0,v_1,e_1,\dots,e_{k-1},v_k$ of vertices and edges in $G$ such that $e_i = v_iv_{i+1}$ for all $i<k$.
 If $v_0 = v_k$, the walk is called {\em closed}.
 A walk with all vertices being distinct is called a {\em path}.
 A maximal connected subgraph of $G$ is called a {\em component}.